divyayadav1606/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [x] Display priority of todo item as image in listview
+* [x] Use of SwipeActionAdapter to give swipe option to the user to delete the task on right swipe and chage status from to incomplete/complete on left swipe
+* [x] Dialog Fragment has a checkbox to change the status of the tasks

 ## Video Walkthrough